pupil-labs/gaze-controlled-cursor-demo/README.md

 The Neon Companion device and the computer running Gaze Control need to be in the **same local network**, so they can communicate with each other.

-Gaze Control is primarily developed and tested for **Windows 11**, but it may also work on Windows 10, MacOS and Ubuntu.
+Gaze Control is primarily developed and tested for **Windows 11**, but it may also work on Windows 10.
+There are currently known issues when running on MacOS and Linux.

 **Python 3.10+** is required.